Peltoncast Glossary

 BETS (noun): Wagers struck on the Peltoncast between Kevin and Tristan.
 Actual value uncertain (winner in italics):

-Drew Lock will start by week 4 of 2022 season (Tristan yes, Kevin no)
+Drew Lock will start by week 4 of 2022 season (Tristan yes, Kevin no; did not start in 2022)

 SUE BIRD (person): Iconic Seattle Storm point guard who led team to four championships and won record-tying five gold medals.
 WNBA’s all-time assist leader and one-time Third Pelton Brother.